bradguru2/bclonejr/README.md

 * The caveat is that bclonejr.exe will run only on a PCjr
 * In order to run **bclonejr.exe**, I recommend running it in **DOSBOS-X** with a **PCjr** configuration: https://dosbox-x.com/

+## Building the project
+* Please see https://github.com/bradguru2/bclonejr/blob/main/tools/TOOLS.md for the tools needed to build the executable
+* Be sure to download DOSBOS-X: https://dosbox-x.com/
+* Download SFK: http://stahlworks.com/swiss-file-knife.html which is a very useful utility program
+* Run "buildit.bat"
+  * It will call out to DOSBOX-X to execute the "build\makeit.bat" for creating the executable
+  * After that it will use SFK to create a zip of the binary and source file

+### Project Structure
+* source folder contains the source
+* build folder holds the script for creating the executable, holding temporary artifacts, provides manifest.txt for SFK ZIP utiliity so that correct things get put into the zip
+* binaries folder contains the zip file produced by the build
+* buildit.bat is at the root of the project and orchestrates the build